lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 This component tweaks the Paladin base class as well as its kits.
 The general class and kit changes were for the most part borrowed from [Kit Revisions](https://www.gibberlings3.net/forums/forum/168-kit-revisions) (KR from now on), so all credit to the authors.

 note(s):
 * Spell Revisions is a requirement.
-This is a technical requirement (we rely on some features of SR; this can, and probably will, be lifted in some future version) and a conceptual one, balanced around it.
+This is both a technical requirement (we rely on some features of SR) and a conceptual one, as the mod is balanced (or what in my head passes for balance -- the reader must make his judgment) around it.
-* Compatibility with other spell adding mods (like iwdification) will be added in a future version.

 # B. Class changes.